How to Register Your LLC to Do Business in Another State: A Simple Guide

 3 min read

-If you “do business” in other states, you need to file for foreign registration in those states that tells the state that you’re doing business there.
+If you formed your LLC and you “do business” in other states, you need to file for foreign registration in those states that tells the state that you’re doing business there.
 So the question is, “How do I know if I’m doing business in another state?”
 What does “doing business” mean?

 The easiest example is if you’re physically located in a state but you filed your LLC in another state (think: Delaware in particular) for tax or other reasons.
 If that’s the case, you need to file for foreign registration in your home state that you’re physically located in.